-- summary of the request - overview of the evidence examined and analysis undertaken - any limitations to the scope of the assessment - IHPA's decision as a result of the assessment - reasons supporting the decision including whether the service is in-scope, or out-of-scope as it does not meet the eligibility criteria or out-of-scope due to insufficient supporting evidence.
+- summary of the request - overview of the evidence examined and analysis undertaken - · any limitations to the scope of the assessment - IHPA's decision as a result of the assessment - reasons supporting the decision including whether the service is determined to be in-scope, or out-of-scope as it does not meet the eligibility criteria or due to insufficient supporting evidence.

-(3c) IHPA reviews the written comments by the jurisdictions with regards to the draft decision
+(3c) IHPA reviews the written comments with regards to the draft decision

-IHPA will review the comments received by the jurisdiction(s) with regards to the draft decision.
+IHPA will review the comments received by the responding jurisdictions with regards to the draft decision.